These Red Velvet Cupcakes are soft, light, moist, and topped with an easy cream cheese frosting. Perfect for any occasion!

 - Cake flour: Cake flour has a lower protein content than all-purpose flour, which helps create a lighter and softer cake.
-If you don’t have any cake flour on hand, I’ve included a note in the recipe for how to make your own.
 I do find that actual cake flour works best to create a soft cupcake, my favorite brand is Pillsbury Softasilk.

 - Cocoa Powder: You’ll only be using 2 tablespoons of unsweetened natural cocoa powder in this recipe.
 It provides a little chocolate flavor, but it’s not too overpowering.

-- Distilled White Vinegar + Red Food Coloring: A little vinegar helps the cupcakes rise and enhances the color of the red cupcakes.
-I used liquid food coloring for these cupcakes.
+- Vinegar: A little vinegar helps the cupcakes rise and enhances the color of the red cupcakes.
+I used distilled white vinegar, but apple cider vinegar or something similar will work fine too.

-- Oil: Wait, what?!
-I found that the cupcakes made with just butter were too dry and the cupcakes made with just oil were a little bland.
+- Butter & Oil: I found that the cupcakes made with just butter were too dry and the cupcakes made with just oil were a little bland.
 The solution?
-I used a combination of butter and oil to give the cupcakes a buttery taste and keep them moist (just like my lemon blueberry bundt cake!).
+I used a combination of butter and oil to give the cupcakes a buttery taste and keep them moist.

-Once you’ve mixed up the cupcake batter, you’ll divide it evenly between 16 cupcake liners in muffin pans and bake them.
-Make sure you don’t overfill the cupcake liners, otherwise the cupcakes will overflow.
+- Divide the batter among the cupcake liners: Make sure you don’t overfill the cupcake liners, otherwise the cupcakes will overflow.
 I only fill my liners about halfway full, it won’t seem like much but the batter rises quite a bit in the oven.

 I used my homemade cream cheese frosting for this recipe because it pairs perfectly with red velvet.
 If you’re looking for a different kind of frosting, my homemade vanilla buttercream or even chocolate buttercream would be delicious on these cupcakes too.